Critical transition in fast-rotating turbulence within highly elongated domains: Theoretical Background

 The equations (\ref{eq:red_vert_mom}) and (\ref{eq:red_vert_vort}) are closely related to well-known models in geophysical fluid dynamics.
-In particular, since the leading-order horizontal velocity is in geostrophic balance, the model bears a resemblance to the classical quasi-geostrophic approximation.
-Indeed, equations (\ref{eq:red_vert_mom}, \ref{eq:red_vert_vort}) have been referred to as \textit{generalized quasi-geostrophic equations} \citep{julien2006generalized}.
+In particular, since the leading-order perpendicular velocity is in geostrophic balance and advection is purely perpendicular, the model bears a resemblance to the classical quasi-geostrophic (QG) approximation valid in thin layers, see e.g. \cite{pedlosky2013geophysical}.
+Indeed, equations (\ref{eq:red_vert_mom}, \ref{eq:red_vert_vort}) have been referred to as \textit{generalised QG equations} \citep{julien2006generalized}.
+A great advantage of the reduced equations over the full Navier-Stokes equations is that they can be efficiently integrated numerically, as explained below.
+Note that in the expansion, as a consequence of the Taylor-Proudman constraint applied in the limit $\Ro\to 0$, $h\to \infty$, fast variations in the parallel direction are eliminated, i.e. $k_\parallel \ll k_\perp$ in terms of dimensional wavenumbers. \NOTE{Equations (\ref{eq:red_vert_mom}) and (\ref{eq:red_vert_vort}) retain inertial waves with the dispersion relation, in nondimensional form,

-A great advantage of the reduced equations over the Navier-Stokes equations is that while $\Omega$ and $H$ are large in the original equation, they are of order one in the reduced equations, permitting much more efficient numerical integration.
-Importantly, equations (\ref{eq:red_vert_mom}) and (\ref{eq:red_vert_vort}) retain inertial waves with the correct dispersion relation, but only those with order-one frequencies.
+The rescaled wavenumbers $k_\perp \geq 1/\Lambda$ and $k_\parallel\geq 0$ and $\lambda$ are all $O(1)$ (independent of $\epsilon$), therefore only the inertial waves with order one frequencies, i.e. those on the parallel scale of the layer depth, are retained in the reduced equations.
+Fast inertial waves, i.e. those whose parallel scale is comparable to the perpendicular scale and whose frequencies are comparable to the rotation rate $\Omega$, are filtered out.} For this reason, the asymptotic reduction gives a significant improvement in efficiency (the filtering of fast inertial waves here is similar to the filtering of fast inertia-gravity waves in classical QG).
 We perform direct numerical simulations (DNS) of (\ref{eq:red_vert_mom}) and (\ref{eq:red_vert_vort}) to show that, as predicted by the theory outlined above, there is indeed a transition from a direct to an inverse energy cascade in this extreme parameter regime.